Curl Cheatsheet

 POST data

-The option to use in this case is -D
+The option to use in this case is -d

 request header is automatically set, so you don’t need to specify it explicitly.
 You can specify the data to be posted immediately after this flag.
 A sample request and response is added below.
 Check the response json’s form